chriswfoster/TodaysDate/README.md

 Cron job completed on Mon May 28 14:00:00 CDT 2018, server backup complete.

 I opened my terminal to code on Fri Jun  1 18:53:16 CDT 2018

+I opened my terminal to code on Fri Jun  1 19:04:55 CDT 2018

+I opened my terminal to code on Fri Jun  1 19:08:38 CDT 2018

+I opened my terminal to code on Fri Jun  1 19:17:49 CDT 2018

+I opened my terminal to code on Mon Jun  4 11:02:19 CDT 2018